Why Longer Prompts Give Worse Results: 5 Fixes (LLM Length Paradox)

 4. Examples define the boundary, and the model just mimics

-Once an example is in the prompt, it sets style / length / structure.
-The model strongly anchors to it.
-A 300-word brief example will produce 300-word brief outputs even if you ask for “detailed.”
+Once an example is in the prompt, it sets the style, length, and structure.
+The model anchors hard to it.
+A 300-word terse example will produce 300-word terse outputs even when you explicitly ask for “detailed.”
+Research on over-prompting (arXiv 2509.13196, 2025) found that beyond a small number of examples, adding more can actively lower accuracy on some models.

 5 fixes (by ROI)